Threat, Vulnerability, and Risk: What’s the Difference?

 This article discusses the relationships among threats, vulnerabilities, and risk.
-Then we’ll explore various methods for calculating and managing these issues, and provide insights into securing against potential security threats.
+Then we’ll explore various methods for calculating and managing these issues and provide insights into securing against potential security threats.

-How do Threats, Vulnerabilities, and Risk Differ?
+How Do Threats, Vulnerabilities, and Risk Differ?

 Threats

-On the other hand, unintentional threats originate from human error or accidental actions that can lead to security breaches.
+On the other hand, unintentional threats come from human error or accidental actions that can lead to security breaches.
 These threats include accidental disclosure of sensitive information or falling victim to social engineering tactics.

 Vulnerabilities